nutanix-japan/nai-llm/docs/iep/iep_deploy.md

 !!! warning "Change the Docker login credentials"

-    The following Docker based environment variable values need to be changed from your own Docker environment variables.
+    The following Docker based environment variable values need to be changed from your own Docker environment variables to the credentials downloaded from Nutanix Portal.

     - ``$DOCKER_USERNAME``
     - ``$DOCKER_PASSWORD``
-    - ``$DOCKER_EMAIL``

 1. Open ``$HOME/.env`` file in ``VSCode``